OussamaTeyib/HelloWorld/README.md

 - **Build System** (Ninja is recommended for faster builds)
 - **zip** version 2.32 or higher

-If you plan to create Android App Bundles (AAB), the following must also be installed:
+If you plan to create Android App Bundles (AAB) or APK sets, the following must also be installed:
 - **AAPT2** — Follow the [official instructions](https://developer.android.com/build/building-cmdline#download_aapt2) to download an AAB-compatible version of AAPT2
 - **unzip** version 5.52 or higher
 - **Bundletool** version 1.18.1 or higher